Navigating The Audit Process For A Diverse, Nationwide Clientele

 An audit is an extremely delicate matter.
 If the IRS or New York State Department of Taxation and Finance believes that you made erroneous deductions or failed to report income, it could substantially increase your tax bill while also levying penalties and interest.
 In the most serious cases, it could even bring criminal charges.

-Our lawyers will compile all the evidence and present your position in the most favorable light possible.
+A tax lawyer will compile all the evidence and present your position in the most favorable light possible.
 We know that an audit is grueling, and we will work to ease your burden and make the process as painless as possible.
 If the IRS does claim that you or your business owes additional taxes, we can present an appeal to the IRS Appeals Office if necessary.

 We dedicate our firm’s resources to helping clients mitigate risk in situations such as: